Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Cough; diarrhea; headache; pain, swelling, muscle stiffness, or redness at the injection site; sore throat; stuffy nose.
+Back pain; cough; diarrhea; dizziness; flushing; headache; mild stomach pain; nausea; pain, swelling, muscle stiffness, or redness at the injection site; sluggishness; sore throat; stuffy nose; tiredness.

-Severe allergic reactions (rash; itching; hives; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, hands, face, lips, eyes, throat, or tongue); bloating; calf pain or tenderness; chest pain; confusion; dark urine; decreased urination; fainting; fast or irregular heartbeat; fever or chills; flushing; hoarseness; lower back or flank pain; nausea; numbness of an arm or a leg; one-sided weakness; painful eye movements; red, swollen, blistered, or peeling skin; seizures; sensitivity to light; severe headache, dizziness, or stomach pain; shortness of breath; speech problems; stiff neck; sudden weight gain; swelling; unusual drowsiness; vision problems; vomiting; weakness; yellowing of the skin or eyes.
+Severe allergic reactions (rash; itching; hives; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, hands, face, lips, eyes, throat, or tongue; unusual hoarseness); blue lips, hands, or feet; calf or leg pain, tenderness, or swelling; chest pain or tightness; confusion; coughing up blood; dark urine; eye pain or sensitivity to light; fainting; fast or irregular heartbeat; fever or chills; increased or painful urination; numbness of an arm or a leg; one-sided weakness; red, swollen, blistered, or peeling skin; seizures; severe headache, dizziness, or stomach pain; shortness of breath or trouble breathing; speech problems; sweating; symptoms of kidney problems (eg, decreased urination, lower back or flank pain, swelling or bloating, sudden weight gain); unusual tiredness or weakness; vision problems; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.